tummala-hareesh/ml_zoomcamp_ht/notes/week-2-notes.md

 - For r>1.0, the score again worsens

 # 15 Using the model
+- combine `df_train` and `df_val` into one for final training and model creation with parameters identified
+- combine `y_train` and `y_val` to get a final y

 # 16 Car price prediction project summary
+- Porject for predicting price of a car
+- Download dataset from Kaggle
+- Cleand the dataset
+- EDA to identify MSRP long tail
+- Applied log tranform to make it normal distributed
+- Split dataset
+- linear regression implementation
+- Expanded the LR to a generalized form
+- Machine learning is not magic - Just a formulae
+- Baseline model using numerical features
+- Metric to evaluate model = RSME
+- Validation the model using val dataset
+- Feature engineering - categorical features into numerical binary features = 1 Hot Encoding
+- RMSE is huge after including cat variables
+- Numerical stability due to feature engineering
+- Regularizaiton to stabilize the model
+- Tune the parameters to arrive at a final model
+- Finally, test the model on test dataset

 # 17 Explore more
+- What happens when we include top 10 features?

 # 18 Homework